NguyeVietAnh/Motor_Driver/README.md

 ![untitled](https://user-images.githubusercontent.com/23720583/48367773-4affa500-e6e4-11e8-93fb-d44bc452375a.png)

 # Diary:
 - Day 13/11/2018: Writing the test module for Timer and Direction button.
 Timer is working, also button but wrong pin of control LMD182001.
-UARST running on UARST2 with PIN PA2, PA3.
+UARST running on UARST2 with PIN PA2, PA3. (test_idea branch)